rahelFM/Transcription-Lesotho/README.md

 3. Upload the dataset and ensure it is correctly formatted.
 4. Run the notebook cells in sequence to load the dataset, process the audio, evaluate the models, and visualize results.

+or you can run on colab, to reproduce the results from this notebook:

+1. Download the notebook file you received and open it in Google Colab.
+2. Install any necessary dependencies by running the installation commands in the first few cells (if applicable).
+You may need to install packages like TensorFlow, PyTorch, etc.
+3. Upload the dataset to Colab using the file upload feature, or provide a link if the dataset is hosted online.
+Make sure it is properly formatted.
+4. Run the notebook cells in sequence to load the dataset, process the audio, evaluate the models, and visualize results.